gamberooni/DE-Tutorial/Data_Modeling/Project/readme.md

-**Project: Data Modeling with Postgres**
+# Project: Data Modeling with Postgres

-**Introduction**
+## Introduction
 A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-The analytics team is particularly interested in understanding what songs users are listening to.
-Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis, and bring you on the project.
-Your role is to create a database schema and ETL pipeline for this analysis.
-You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

-**Project Description**
+A database schema and ETL pipeline are to be created for this optimized queries and analysis.

+## Project Description
-In this project, you'll apply what you've learned on data modeling with Postgres and build an ETL pipeline using Python.
-To complete the project, you will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.
+In this project, data modeling and an ETL pipeline is done using PostgreSQL and Python.
+A database utilizing the star schema containing fact and dimenstion tables is created.
+The ETL pipeline transfers data from files in two local directories (song files and log files) into these tables in Postgres using Python and SQL.

-**Data**
+## Data
 The data is extracted from JSON files residing in the "data" directory.
 These are just a part of the Million Song Dataset.

-**Project Workflow**
+The song files consist of relevant fields for the songs table and artists table.
+The log files consist of relevant fields for the time table and users table.
+The fields in the songplays table takes in certain fields from all the tables -- songs, artists, time, users.
+This is achieved by using JOIN statements.

+## Project Workflow
 First, a database called "sparkifydb" is created, along with tables -- artists, songs, time, songplays, users.
 All the SQL queries resides in "sql_queries.py".
 The file "etl.py" extracts the relevant data and load them into each table.